avast/bytecompressor/Readme.markdown

 Description
 -----------

-Bytecompressor abstraction for Zlib compression algorithm from standard Java package java.util.zip.
+Bytecompressor abstraction for Zlib and Gzip compression algorithm from standard Java package java.util.zip.

+Both the zlib and gzip formats use the same compressed data format internally, but have different headers and trailers around the compressed data.